Weights & Strength

 The calf muscle is actually two separate muscles.
 The soleus is the larger of the two and is situated beneath the gastrocnemius.

-When most people think of the calf, they are usually thinking of the gastrocnemius, which is the ball that contracts and works to push the foot down and helps you to bend your knee.
+When most people think of the calf, they usually think of the gastrocnemius, the ball that contracts and works to push the foot down and helps you bend your knee.

 The tibialis anterior also comes into play.
 It is a small muscle at the front of your lower leg.
 This can help develop size, power, endurance, shape, and strength.